mikeisfake/portfolio/src/blogs/deploywithnetlify.md

 ## **All Done....For Now**

 Deploying a site with Netlify is super easy.
 I am still making some updates to the code (for example I found a few visual bugs with my responsive mobile version, and I decided I hate the color palette I chose), but I know it'll be super easy to re-deploy.
-I don't even have to do anything but push the code up to GotHub and Netlify automatically handles deploying changes!
+I don't even have to do anything but push the code up to GitHub and Netlify automatically handles deploying changes!
 How neat!